Deadwood: The Movie: Cast

-Powers Boothe, Ricky Jay and Ralph Richeson died between the conclusion of the series and production of the film.
+Powers Boothe, Ricky Jay, and Ralph Richeson died between the conclusion of the series and production of the film.
 Boothe's small role in an early version of the script was written out.
 Titus Welliver, who portrayed Silas Adams, was unable to appear in the film due to scheduling conflicts as he was filming his Amazon Prime series Bosch.
 Garret Dillahunt and Larry Cedar, who played characters who were killed in the original series, returned as background characters; Dillahunt plays a drunk who throws something at Hearst, yelling: "Hope you die in the street, like my dad did!"

 Production

 Development

 Following the surprise cancellation of Deadwood, on June 5, 2006, HBO and creator David Milch agreed to make a pair of two-hour television films in place of a fourth season.
 On July 12, 2007, HBO executives admitted that producing the telefilms would be difficult and put the chances of them ever being made at "50–50."
 Actor Ian McShane claimed in an interview on October 1, 2007, that the show's sets were due to be dismantled and that the movies would not be made; actors Jim Beaver and W. Earl Brown commented a day later that they considered the series to be over.

 On August 12, 2015, it was reported that talks between HBO and Milch had resumed regarding a Deadwood film.
 In January 2016, HBO gave Milch the green-light to write a script for the film.
 On April 19, 2017, McShane announced that Milch had submitted a script for a two-hour Deadwood movie to HBO, saying "[A] two-hour movie script has been delivered to HBO.
 If they don't deliver [a finished product], blame them."
 On November 12, 2017, TVLine reported that the Deadwood movie was set to begin production in fall 2018, although HBO had not officially greenlit the project.

 On July 25, 2018, HBO confirmed that a Deadwood movie had been greenlit and that Daniel Minahan, who directed four episodes in the series' original run, would direct the film, with production set to begin in October 2018.
 According to research requested by the producers, the film was to be set in 1889, approximately 10 years after the end of season 3.
-On August 21, 2018, W. Earl Brown confirmed that virtually everyone in the main cast would be returning; however, the characters played by Powers Boothe and Ralph Richeson, who have since died, would not be recast.
+On August 21, 2018, W. Earl Brown confirmed that virtually everyone in the main cast would be returning; however, the characters played by Powers Boothe and Ralph Richeson, who had since died, would not be recast.
 "Everyone from the main cast who still draws air, with the exception of Silas Adams" (played by Titus Welliver) would return, Brown said.
 Production on the film would begin on October 5, 2018, according to Brown.